Install & first run

 - To receive a flipped file.
 The file lands in your

-fliporium-data/inbox/folder; click the file in chat to open it. - Showtime
+fliporium-data/inbox/folder; click the file in chat to open it. - Backstage

 - Your settings drawer.
 Theme, sounds, twin pairing, invites, danger zone.